 Please enter a valid email.

 Please enter your name.

 We have identified and biologically characterized several critical pathways that regulate allergic responses.
-Our research integrates multidisciplinary basic studies, with particular emphasis on modern genetic approaches, translational research employing novel in vivo and ex vivo systems developed by our laboratory, and clinical studies designed to test proof-of-concept theories and novel therapeutics directly in humans.
+Our research integrates multidisciplinary basic studies, with particular emphasis on modern genetic approaches, translational research employing novel in vivo and ex vivo systems developed by our laboratory, and clinical studies designed to test proof-of-concept theories and novel therapeutics directly in humans.> Meet the Lab.

 There are several educational opportunities with the Rothenberg laboratory, including graduate, postdoctoral and clinical fellowships as well as summer research experiences.
-The Rothenberg laboratory has a high-energy, dynamic and interactive environment and is interested in recruiting self-motivated individuals with the drive to succeed and the desire to be competitive at the international level.
+The Rothenberg laboratory has a high-energy, dynamic and interactive environment and is interested in recruiting self-motivated individuals with the drive to succeed and the desire to be competitive at the international level.> Join the Lab.

 Eosinophils have been considered end-stage cells involved in host protection against parasites.
 However, numerous lines of evidence have now changed this perspective by showing that eosinophils are pleiotropic multifunctional leukocytes involved in initiation and propagation of diverse inflammatory responses, as well as modulators of innate and adaptive immunity.

 We are examining new views on the role of eosinophils in homeostatic function, including developmental biology and innate and adaptive immunity (as well as interaction with mast cells and T cells).
 We are studying the molecular steps involved in eosinophil development and trafficking, with special attention to the important role of eosinophil selective cytokines such as IL-5 and the eotaxin subfamily of chemokines.